realworldocaml/book/en/compiler-output-formats.md

 </note>

-## Portable bytecode with `ocamlc` and `ocamlrun`
+## Generating portable bytecode

 After the lambda form has been generated, we are very close to having executable code.
 The OCaml tool-chain branches into two separate compilers at this point.
 We'll describe the the `ocamlc` bytecode compiler first, which consists of two pieces:

 * `ocamlc` compiles files into a simple bytecode that is a close mapping to the lambda form.
 * `ocamlrun` is a portable interpreter that executes the bytecode.